 Value of a Lionel Scout set

 I hesitate to say anything about a Lionel Scout set’s value, but I’ll get questions if I don’t.
 Generally speaking, a Scout engine with a plastic body is worth around $15.
 A metal-bodied engine is worth closer to $35.
 They’re worth a bit more if they have the upgraded motor in them.
 The best indicator of the upgraded motor is if they have a metal plate on the bottom that says “Lionel O27” and rollers in the center that spin, rather than just spring-loaded metal contacts.
 If the set has a box car, the box car is worth around $10.
 The other cars in the set tend to sell for around $5 each.
 If the track is clean and usable, it’s worth 25 cents per section.
 The transformer is worth $10 if it’s in good condition and in good working order.
-If the power cord is damaged, the transformer is junk.
+If the power cord is damaged or missing, the transformer is junk.

 If the set still has its original box, the value increases.
 I’ve seen boxed Scout sets sell for $100-$150.